llokesh/java-selenium-cucumber/README.md

 I have automated Login flow with positive and negative use cases with dynamic test data I have also included logOut

+* Scenario 1: User logs in with an empty username
+* Scenario 2: User logs with valid username but invalid password
+* Scenario 3: User logs with valid username and valid password

+I have accounted for the fact that user cannot sign in after 20 consecutive times, I fail the test with an assertion message I have accounted that website throws a warning message when the number of sign ins is nearing the limit

 ## Endpoint - https://api.restful-api.dev/objects
 I have included below validations
 - Validates the status code